julianpoy/recipesage-docs/docs/tutorials/meal-plans/create.md

 5. Search for the recipe you'd like to add via the search box
 6. Click the recipe you'd like to add from the results list
 7. Enter the date and select the meal this will be scheduled for
+8. Optionally add notes
-8. Click "add to meal plan"
+9. Click "add to meal plan"

 ### Via the Recipe Details Page